cloudflare/cloudflare-docs/content/dns/troubleshooting/faq.md

 Yes.
 All customers have a limit on the number of DNS records they can create.

-Pro, Business, and Enterprise have limit of 3,500 DNS records.
+Pro, Business, and Enterprise have a limit of 3,500 DNS records.

 If you are an Enterprise customer, contact your account team if you require more DNS records.
 Cloudflare can support millions of DNS records on a single zone.